MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

    :::image type="content" source="./media/enable-auto-release/join-meeting-through-teams-rooms.png" alt-text="Screenshot of Microsoft Teams Rooms.
 Example information about the meeting appears on the screen with a Join button.":::

-Other wasy to check in (coming soon):
+Other ways to check in (coming soon):
 - An attendee can check in through Teams Chat.
 - An attendee can check in through email, which the room sends to the organizer or attendees who accepted the meeting.
 - An email is only sent when the meeting is **not** a Teams online meeting.

 > [!NOTE]
 > When a Microsoft Places Public Preview user checks in via Teams chat or email, the check-in webpage is hosted in Outlook for the web.
-Therefore, ensure that Outlook for the web is enabled for your organization to use this method of checking in to a room.
+Therefore, ensure that Outlook for the web is enabled for your organization to use this method of checking in to a room once it's available.

 ## Who is eligible to use Auto Release?

 ### Teams panels customers

 - This feature is available for rooms with Teams Rooms Standard, Teams Rooms Premium, Teams Rooms Pro, or Teams Shared Device licenses.
 - We recommend enabling this feature only for rooms with [Teams panels](/microsoftteams/devices/check-in-and-room-release) (can be standalone Teams panels or panels signed into the same resource account as Microsoft Teams Rooms).
+This recommendation is to ensure that users will always have the means to check in to the room, regardless of whether it's reserved for an online or offline meeting.
-- To use this new joint experience, Teams panels must be on application version 1449/1.0.97.2024061108 or later.
+- To use this experience, Teams panels must be on application version 1449/1.0.97.2024061108 or later.

 ### Microsoft Places Public Preview customers